Q: What kind of music do you provide?

 Q: What time does the band set up?

-ANS: Bands are finished with set up and sound check one hour prior to the determined start time according to contract terms.
+ANS: Bands that play for four hours including dinner music are finished with set up and sound check one hour prior to the determined start time according to contract terms.
+Some bands play three hours of dance and DJ for the first hour; those bands finish set up and sound check two hours prior.
 Earlier set-up is available for a nominal fee.

 Q: What does the band wear?